DFE-Digital/refer-serious-misconduct/README.md

 ## How the application works

-Refer Serious Misconduct is a monolithic Rails app built with the GOVUK Design System.
+Refer serious misconduct is a monolithic Rails app built with the GOVUK Design System.

 We keep track of architecture decisions in [Architecture Decision Records (ADRs)](/adr/).